Pathways to Independence Names Matt Jannings as Executive Director

 Round up your posse, play mini-games, and take a shot at winning some mighty fine raffle prizes!
 Plus, don’t forget to show off your frontier flair with your table decorations.
 The best wild west themed table wins a prize!

 🤠 Want to sponsor the event or get involved?
-Email Grace at grace@ptistl.org for more information.
+Download sponsorship information and email Grace at grace@ptistl.org to ask questions or get started.

 So dust off your boots, tip your hat, and join us as we raise funds and have a hootin’ hollerin’ good time for an even better cause!